agent462/chinashop/README.md

 ````
 # Market Depth

-Returns the Market Depth of the btcchina exchange.
+Returns the Market Depth.
 Accessed via `ChinaShop.market_depth`.
 The following methods are available:
 * `all`
 * `bids`
 * `asks`